meshcloud/meshcloud-docs/docs/meshstack.azure.index.md

 After creating (or finding) a suitable EA Account, please note down the accounts object id as `EA_ACCOUNT_ID`.

-#### Authorizing the meshcloud Service Principal for EA

-To use EA for Subscription provisioning, an EA Administrator must authorize the [meshcloud Service Principal](#service-principal-setup) on the Enrollment Account [following the official instructions](https://docs.microsoft.com/en-us/azure/azure-resource-manager/grant-access-to-create-subscription).

 #### Ensuring Retained Subscription Owners

 Azure requires that there's at least one "Owner" or "Classic Administrator" role assignment on each subscription.
 Unfortunately, it's not a sufficient workaround to inherit the Owner role via the Management Group Hierarchy onto the Subscription.
 Instead a direct role assignment must exist. this Owner can also be the Azure [Blueprint Service Principal](#blueprint-configuration)